soren-n/vibe/docs/adr/adr-001-yaml-workflow-system.md

 - ✅ Performance impact negligible (cached access <1ms)
 - ✅ Zero regression in workflow functionality
 - ✅ Philosophy compliance achieved (no interactive elements)
-- ✅ Error handling robust (graceful fallback working)
+- ✅ Error handling reliable (graceful fallback working)

 This ADR represents a successful architectural evolution that achieves the goals of separation, maintainability, and accessibility while preserving all existing functionality and performance characteristics.